-

 AEROSPACE SCIENCE (Air Force Junior ROTC) DEPARTMENT

-Air Force Junior Reserve Officer Training Corps (AFJROTC) is a five-credit Practical Arts Course offered to all high school students.
+Air Force Junior Reserve Officer Training Corps (AFJROTC) is classified as a five-credit Practical Art (Life Skills) elective offered to all high school students.
 Completion of a Practical Arts Course is a high school graduation requirement in the state of New Jersey.Mission

 The mission of AFJROTC is to build better citizens for America; teach practical arts (life skills) that will enable students to cope with the physical, mental, social and emotional rigors of life in high school, college and beyond; and to know the role and mission of the various branches of the military service.